rqh656418510/hexo-pangu-better/README.md

 ## Expansion

 - Add enable switch
+- Only render for Markdown file
 - Support disable pangu for an article
-- Only render for Markdown and HTML file

 ## Usage